Well, well, what do we have here? If it isn't me.

 Gaara took a moment to figure out which lie to pick from.
 Or if he even wanted to lie.
 In the end, he chose neither.

-"Because you want something from him.
+"You want something from him.
 From Naruto."

 He huffed, smirking.
 "Well, you ain't wrong."